 My rusty, old car or my old, rusty car.

-These adjectives build their meaning in one particular order.
+These build their meaning in one particular order.
 You can not switch them around and still make sense.

 Bill wore his white tennis shoes.
 You can’t say Bill wore his tennis white shoes.